telus/tds-core/packages/Video/Video.md

   - Code: Make use of the `isFallback` key in the `sources` prop to define a fallback video when the primary video supplied does not fully support our target browsers
 - Use Video with [FlexGrid](#flexgrid) to control the dimensions of Video within page content
 - Recommended video dimensions are at least 288w x 162h
+- If the video starts with a Brand Moment then the "poster" needs to be from the Brand Moment (ex. white background with text and flower or critter) and then go to live-action
+- When the video background is white, the `videoBorder` prop must be set to `true`, creating a 1px gainsboro border

 While we recognize the demand for options that autoplay or loop videos automatically on completion, we have decided to omit these for accessibility reasons.
 Videos with these options available can be distracting or even distressing to those who struggle with sensory overload.
 We believe that omitting these features will encourage the most inclusive experience possible for our customers.